 Crying from happiness is a lot more common than you might think.
 Research has shown that around 50% of people have once called for joy.
 So, if you’ve ever shed a few happy tears, know you’re not alone.

 According to research from Yale University, happy tears happen when you experience intense emotions that become unmanageable.
 When these emotions overwhelm you, you might cry or scream to release some of the feelings you are feeling.

 After ripping open your college acceptance letter, for example, you probably screamed (so loudly your family got startled), and then you most likely burst into tears.

 Some people cry at graduations, at the birth of their children, when a hero returns from war, when they reach their goals, and when someone gives to another person unselfishly.

-What these diverse situations have in common is that these positive experiences have dimorphous expressions—not only positive expressions, but also expressions normatively associated with negative emotions (e.g., anger, sadness, and fear).
+These diverse situations have in common that these positive experiences have dimorphous expressions—not only positive expressions but also expressions normatively associated with negative emotions (e.g., anger, sadness, and fear).

-Happy tears, and all those wonderful happy crying GIF images, are a great example of dimorphous expression.
+Happy tears, and all those fantastic happy crying GIF images, are great examples of dimorphous expression.
 Here, dimorphous means “two forms.”
 These expressions come from the same place but show up in different ways.